New research finds that nicotine has a positive impact on attention span.

 Who completed the study?

-• Alireza Majdi, Neurosciences Research Center – Tabriz University of Medical Sciences, Tabriz, Iran
+- Alireza Majdi, Neurosciences Research Centre – Tabriz University of Medical Sciences, Tabriz, Iran

-• Saeed Sadigh-Eteghad – Neurosciences Research Center, Tabriz University of Medical Sciences, Tabriz, Iran
+- Saeed Sadigh-Eteghad – Neurosciences Research Centre, Tabriz University of Medical Sciences, Tabriz, Iran

-• Albert Gjedde – Neurosciences Research Center, Tabriz University of Medical Sciences, Tabriz, Iran; Department of Clinical Research, Translational Neuropsychiatry Unit, Aarhus University, Aarhus, Denmark; Department of Neuroscience, University of Copenhagen, Copenhagen, Denmark; Department of Neurology and Neurosurgery, McGill University, Montreal, QC, Canada
+- Albert Gjedde – Neurosciences Research Centre, Tabriz University of Medical Sciences, Tabriz, Iran; Department of Clinical Research, Translational Neuropsychiatry Unit, Aarhus University, Aarhus, Denmark; Department of Neuroscience, University of Copenhagen, Copenhagen, Denmark; Department of Neurology and Neurosurgery, McGill University, Montreal, QC, Canada

 What did they say about nicotine before conducting their work?